Laubscher/SCANellome/README.md

 SCANellome

-SCANellome is a software application for macOS that allows users to perform anellome analysis of biological sequencing data in the FASTQ file format.
+SCANellome is a software application for linux that allows users to perform anellome analysis of biological sequencing data in the FASTQ file format.
 The software is designed to be user-friendly and provides a simple interface for analyzing anellome.

 Installation

-To install SCANellome on macOS, simply download the executable file from the author's website or other trusted sources.
+To install SCANellome on linux, simply download the executable file from the author's website or other trusted sources.

 Usage